Mindspa Phobia Clinic • October 8, 2025

 Avoidance by people with glossophobia reinforces fear.
 Avoiding public speaking may give temporary relief but limits career growth and strengthens anxiety.

-By Guy Baglow at the Mindspa Phobia Clinic April 12, 2024
+By Guy Baglow (Clinical Lead, Mindspa Phobia Clinic) April 12, 2024

 Glossophobia is a specific fear of public speaking, but is it a form or social anxiety or should it be treated as a distinct issue?